pallets-eco/flask-security/docs/patterns.rst

     - .tf_setup ("/tf-setup")
     - .us_setup ("/us-setup")
     - .mf_recovery_codes ("/mf-recovery-codes")
+    - .change_email ("/change-email")

 Using the :py:data:`SECURITY_FRESHNESS` and :py:data:`SECURITY_FRESHNESS_GRACE_PERIOD` configuration variables.

 .. tip::
+    The timestamp of the users last successful authentication is stored in the session as well as in the authentication token.
+One of these must be presented or freshness will fail.
+You can disallow using the value in the authentication token by setting :py:data:`SECURITY_FRESHNESS_ALLOW_AUTH_TOKEN` to ``False``.
-    Freshness requires a session (cookie) be sent as part of the request.
-Without a session, freshness will fail.
-If your application doesn't/can't send session cookies you can disable freshness by setting ``SECURITY_FRESHNESS`` to ``timedelta(minutes=-1)``
+    You can disable freshness by setting ``SECURITY_FRESHNESS`` to ``timedelta(minutes=-1)``

 .. _redirect_topic: